 Lynn Swanson is hailed by many as one of the most versatile of all musicians.
 She is a sought after conductor, vocal pedagogue, clinician and organist.
 She holds the Bachelor of Music in Organ Performance from Shorter University in Rome, Georgia, and the Master of Music Education in Choral Pedagogy from the University of Kansas in Lawrence.

-In addition to her serving as Executive Associate Music Director of the William Baker Choral Foundation, Ms. Swanson also leads workshops for church choirs and community choruses as the Director of the Institute of Healthy Singing.
-Ms. Swanson is the Founder of the Northside Young Singers, the Summer Singers of Lee’s Summit (co-founder) and the Cobb Summer Singers. now named the Summer Baroque Institute.
-In June 2015 she became Music Director of the organization’s oldest Festival Singers ensemble.
-Now called the Lynn Swanson Festival Singers, the chorus was founded in 1985 as Gwinnett Festival Singers.
-Beginning in the summer of 2017, she will become the Director of the Lynn Swanson Chorale, a professional chorus slated to perform Bach's Passion According to St. John, Handel's Messiah, and a cappella works of 20th century American composers.
+In addition to creating and leading numerous Choral Foundation ensembles over the past decade, Ms. Swanson leads workshops for church choirs and community choruses as the Director of the Institute of Healthy Singing.
+Ms. Swanson is the Founder of the Northside Young Singers, the Summer Singers of Lee’s Summit (co-founder) and the Summer Baroque Institute.
+From 2015-2017 she served as Music Director of the original Festival Singers ensemble, now called the New South Festival Singers.
+She served as Executive Associate Music Director of the Choral Foundation from 2011-2017.

 In 1991-93 she served as guest organist and accompanist for the Choir of Christ the King Anglican Church in Frankfurt Germany giving choral performances at the Old Saint Nicholas Church in Frankfurt, the Notre Dame Cathedral and American Cathedral in Paris.
 As an Atlanta native, she has served as Music Director for several Greater Atlanta churches, building strong and diverse music programs in each.
 She was appointed Music Director & Organist for the St. Benedict’s Episcopal Church in Smyrna, Georgia in August 2011.
 In less than six months she created a children’s music ministry in the young and rapidly growing congregation, and led an acclaimed performance of Handel’s Messiah with the 70-voice choir and chamber orchestra before a standing-room-only audience from the parish and the wider community.
 In the four years of her tenure, the Choir of St. Benedict’s has also performed Franz Joseph Haydn’s The Creation, Gabriel Faure’s Requiem, and Antonio Vivaldi’s Gloria and Beatus Vir, The program is now a comprehensive music ministry with three graded youth handbell and choral ensembles, in addition to a very active parish choir.